Skip to main content

 It wasn’t until 10 months later that Latter-day Saints and community members learned the future of the Provo Tabernacle, when President Thomas S. Monson announced that the Provo Tabernacle would be transformed in the Provo City Center Temple during the morning session of the 181st Semiannual General Conference on Oct.
 1, 2011.

-“After careful study, we’ve decided to rebuild it with full preservation and restoration of the exterior, to become the second temple of the church in the City of Provo,” said President Monson during the announcement.
-“The existing Provo Temple is one of the busiest in the church and a second temple there will facilitate the increasing number of faithful church members who are attending the temple in Provo and surrounding communities.”
+'After careful study, we've decided to rebuild it with full preservation and restoration of the exterior, to become the second temple of the church in the City of Provo,' said President Monson during the announcement.
+'The existing Provo Temple is one of the busiest in the church and a second temple there will facilitate the increasing number of faithful church members who are attending the temple in Provo and surrounding communities.'

 The announcement made Provo the second city in the world to have two LDS temples, the first being South Jordan, Utah.
-The completion of the Provo City Center Temple marks the 17th temple to be constructed in Utah.
+The completion of the Provo City Center Temple marks the 17th temple to be constructed in Utah.JTNDaWZyYW1lJTIwc3JjJTNEJTIyaHR0cHMlM0ElMkYlMkZ3d3cuZ29vZ2xlLmNvbSUyRm1hcHMlMkZkJTJGZW1iZWQlM0ZtaWQlM0R6bDA2dWdGajYzVHMua0NMM2NaZUQ0V3RvJTIyJTIwd2lkdGglM0QlMjI2NDAlMjIlMjBoZWlnaHQlM0QlMjI0ODAlMjIlM0UlM0MlMkZpZnJhbWUlM0U=Prior to the groundbreaking ceremony, held on May 12, 2012, during the beginning phase of construction, BYU students were able to excavate the remnants of an earlier meeting house that once stood beside the Provo Tabernacle.

 Under the direction of Richard Talbot, Director of BYU's Office of Public Archaeology, students found a wooden baptismal font that dates back to the 1870s.

-“It was a privilege and was humbling for all of us to participate [in excavating the site],” Talbot said.
+“It was a privilege and was humbling for all of us to participate ,” Talbot said.
 “The baptistry, as much if not more than the original meetinghouse, connects the pioneer past to the future temple work.
 We felt a sense of that connection, knowing that the pioneers and their children who were baptized here would have been thrilled to know that the tabernacle they had sacrificed so much to build, just a few feet away from the baptistry, would someday be a temple where ordinance work would continue.”

 Crews continued working to convert what was left of the Provo Tabernacle into an operable temple, while maintaining most of the original brick from the structure.